Convierta esta página en Español

 How do I apply?

 When LHA receives your completed application, your name will be placed on our waiting list in order by date and time of its return and taking into consideration any preference for which you might qualify.
-Placement on the waiting list does not mean you are eligible for Public Housing or Section 8.
+Placement on the waiting list does not mean you are eligible for Public Housing or the Housing Choice Voucher program.
 Your eligibility will be verified when you are at the top of the waiting list.

 Once your eligibility has been verified, you will be contacted by our program’s staff.
-For Section 8 Housing Choice Voucher, our office will schedule an appointment with you for your voucher briefing and issue you your voucher.
+For the Housing Choice Voucher program, our office will schedule an appointment with you for your voucher briefing and issue you your voucher.
 For Public Housing or Farm Labor, the Property Manager will schedule a meeting to show you the available apartment and discuss the lease and program requirements.

 Serving.
 Collaborating.
 Empowering.